NordicSemiconductor/IOS-nRF-Toolbox/Pods/iOSDFULibrary/README.md

 * **SDK 7.0.0** - The extended init packet is required.
 The init packet contains additional validation information: device type and revision, application version, compatible Soft Devices and the firmware CRC.
 * **SDK 8.0.0** - The bond information may be preserved after an application update.
 The new application, when first started, will send the Service Change indication to the phone to refresh the services.
 - Buttonless update support for bonded devices - sharing the LTK between an app and the bootloader.
+* **SDK 12.0.0** - New Secure DFU has been released.
+This library is fully backwards compatible so supports both the new and legacy DFU.

 Check platform folders for mode details about compatibility for each library.